Hamza Bey Mosque

-Hamza Bey Mosque (Αλκαζάρ Θεσσαλονίκης, Hamza Bey Camii) is a 15th-century Ottoman Mosque in Thessaloniki, Greece.
+The Hamza Bey Mosque (Αλκαζάρ Θεσσαλονίκης, Hamza Bey Camii) is a former mosque in Thessaloniki, in the Central Macedonia region of Greece.

-Modern Thessalonians commonly known it as Alkazar, after a cinema that operated in the premises for decades.
+Built in 1460, during the Ottoman era, the mosque was abandoned in the 1820s.
+Modern Thessalonians commonly know it as Alkazar, after a cinema that operated in the premises for decades.

-History
+Overview

 It was built by order of Hafsa Hatun, the daughter of Isa Bey Evrenosoğlu, but named after Hamza Bey, the Beylerbey of Rumeli.
-It was damaged in later earthquakes and fires and was rebuilt in 1620, and a medrassa was added.
+It was damaged in later earthquakes and fires and was rebuilt in 1620, and a madrasa was added.

 Following the population exchange between Greece and Turkey, the mosque no longer functioned as a religious building and became the property of the National Bank of Greece.
 It initially housed various military services, and although it was declared a protected monument in 1926, it was sold in 1928 to private owners.

 The building was subsequently used for several decades as a cinema, and suffered extensive modifications.
-The mosque was handed over to the Greek Ministry of Culture in 2006, and restoration work has been under way since.
+The mosque was handed over to the Greek Ministry of Culture in 2006, and restoration work commenced.
+In 2025, Lina Mendoni announced that restorations were on track to be completed by mid-2026.

-Architecture

-The mosque is covered by one dome, it had one minaret which was removed after 1923.
+The mosque is covered by a dome and it had a minaret that was removed after 1923.